 Even if you do not need work experience for your particular certification (IASSC and Villanova exams do not require projects), applying what you have learned will tell you how well you know the material.

 Even if you were certified a long time ago, you should still look for projects to run.
-Six Sigma skills are perishable and we should all be looking for ways to participate in continuous improvement opportunities.
+Six Sigma skills are perishable, and we should all be looking for ways to participate in continuous improvement opportunities.

-How to Find Six Sigma Projects to do
+How to Find Qualified Six Sigma Projects

 The more people that know you, your abilities, your talents, and your interests, the more opportunities you will have.
 Every business is constrained by human capital.
 If you offer yours for free, especially with the rare and valuable Six Sigma skill set, you’ll never run out of work to do.